Platform development

 {"category":"APP","level":"info","message":"[OPENCTI] API ready on port 4000","timestamp":"2023-07-02T16:37:12.382Z","version":"5.8.7"}

-Before starting the backend you need to install the nodejs modules
+Before starting the frontend you need to install.

 The frontend will start with some interesting information